MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/vendor-use-RA.md

 - Sharing a screen
 - Placing a call

-2. If information barriers are necessary, plan how you segment users.
+2. If Information Barriers are necessary, plan how you segment users.

 You can segment users based on different attributes, such as what department they belong to, what Azure AD group they are a member of, or even by their usage location.
 A full list of attributes can be found [here](https://docs.microsoft.com/microsoft-365/compliance/information-barriers-attributes?view=o365-worldwide#reference).
 To see how an organization might approach defining segments and policies, consider the following [example](https://docs.microsoft.com/microsoft-365/compliance/information-barriers-policies?view=o365-worldwide#example-contosos-departments-segments-and-policies).
 A downloadable Excel workbook is available to help you plan and define your segments and policies (and create your PowerShell cmdlets).
 [Get the workbook.](https://github.com/MicrosoftDocs/OfficeDocs-O365SecComp/raw/public/SecurityCompliance/media/InfoBarriers-PowerShellGenerator.xlsx).
-Additional information about information barriers can be found [here](https://docs.microsoft.com/en-us/microsoft-365/compliance/information-barriers?view=o365-worldwide).
+Additional information about Information Barriers can be found [here](https://docs.microsoft.com/en-us/microsoft-365/compliance/information-barriers?view=o365-worldwide).

 3. Buy the correct licenses